getkey/rollup-plugin-obfuscator/readme.md

 There is already [a plugin for this](https://github.com/javascript-obfuscator/rollup-plugin-javascript-obfuscator), but it's outdated and not powerful enough for me.

-With this plugin **you** install `javascript-obfuscator` separately from the plugin (as you saw in the installation instructions above).
-You will always be able to update it, even if this plugin stops being maintained.
+With this plugin **you** install `javascript-obfuscator` separately from the plugin (as seen in the installation instructions above).
+This plugin is designed so `javascript-obfuscator` will always be updatable, independently from `rollup-plugin-obfuscator`.

 Additionally, it's much more powerful because you can apply obfuscation settings: